rivolity/ssh-config/README.md

     ~/.ssh/

-Private keys should have permission `rw-------` if your private keys contain a pattern `private`.
+Private keys should have permission `rw-------`

+if your private keys contain a pattern `private`, you can execute this command to set permission.

     chmod 600 *private*.pem

-Public Keys should have permission `rw-r--r--` if your public keys contain a pattern `pub`.
+Public Keys should have permission `rw-r--r--`

+if your public keys contain a pattern `pub`, you can execute this command to set permission.

     chmod 644 *pub*.pem